 ESSENTIAL TRAVEL TIPS: ZION AND BRYCE NATIONAL PARK ROAD TRIP

 - Admission to Bryce and Zion will cost $35 per vehicle ($30 for motorcycles), but don’t pay that lame, one-time fee.
-We highly recommend getting the America the Beautiful National Parks Pass, which costs $80 per year and will get you into any National Park, National Monument, or National Forest for free.
+We highly recommend getting the America the Beautiful National Parks Pass, which costs $80 and will get you into any of the 2,000 National Parks, National Monuments, or National Forests for an entire year.
+You can buy a pass online at REI or in-person at the entrance gates of any National Park.

 - Bryce Canyon NP offers a free shuttle bus service between mid-April and late October (optional use).
 Although highly recommended, using this bus service is not mandatory.
 You can take your own car in.